Plainville Sod Installation Services

 Contact Plainville’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Plainville begins with responsible turf and soil material management.
 Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, observing all permit, fee, and operating hour requirements.
-Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free of pathogens.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, with attention to permits, fees, and operating hours.
+Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free from pathogens.
 Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-For large projects, coordinate delivery and staging with traffic regulations and right-of-way permits, and notify neighbors in advance.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.

 Plainville Department of Public Works